zhacky/carecentral/README.md

 ✅ Make sure all shared or common components are created in the `src/app/shared/components` directory.

 ✅ Make sure all standalone components (pages) are created in the `src/app/features/` directory.

+✅ Make sure to add routes for all components in the `src/app/app-routes.ts` file.

 ### Models (or interfaces):
 Models are used to define the structure of the data that is being passed around in the application.